kmohebbizadeh/AML-for-Image-Analysis-Iris-Recognition/README.md

 ### IrisEnhancement

-In Iris Enhancement we are looking to remove the noise in the normalized image and make the patterns more distinguishable.
+In iris enhancement, we are looking to remove the noise in the normalized image and make the patterns more distinguishable.

 - First we have to remove the eyelids as they often cover part of the iris and are considered noise.
-To do this we first apply a gaussian blur to remove the texture noise from the image.
+To do this we first apply a Gaussian blur to remove the texture noise from the image.
 - We then run the Hough's circles algorithm to detect the parabolic edges that the eyelids have in the normalized image.
 The radius parameters are confined